alpha-617/xs2-station-renewdhcp/README.md

 HostKeyAlgorithms=ssh-dss <br/>
 Ciphers=aes256-cbc
 </pre></code>
 <a href="https://askubuntu.com/questions/836048/ssh-returns-no-matching-host-key-type-found-their-offer-ssh-dss">SSH returns: no matching host key type found.
-Their offer: ssh-dss<a>
+Their offer: ssh-dss<a> <br/>
+<a href="https://stackoverflow.com/questions/13928116/write-a-shell-script-to-ssh-to-a-remote-machine-and-execute-commands">write a shell script to ssh to a remote machine and execute commands </a> <br/>
+<a href="https://www.perfect-privacy.com/en/manuals/router_openwrt_ssh">SSH tunnel on a Router running OpenWRT</a>